Many veterans enter the civilian world not looking to work to make someone else rich, but to branch out on their own through entrepreneurship.

 One way to have a business with fewer hassles is through a franchise.

 Franchises vary on how much startup capital is needed, so your current financial situation will likely play a large part in this decision.
-You will be required to fill out a Franchise Disclosure Document (FDD) when applying for your franchise, but this document will help you estimate potential earnings, to decide if it will be worth it for you.
+You will be required to fill out a franchise disclosure document (FDD) when applying for your franchise, but this document will help you estimate potential earnings, to decide whether it will be worth it for you.

 To further delve into this topic, we had the opportunity to speak with two franchise owners and asked them to share their experience and lessons learned.

 Ramon Morales is the owner of a Mr. Transmission/Milex store in Highland, Indiana, which specializes in repair and installation of a vehicle's transmission systems as well as overall automotive repair services.

 He has been a member of the National Guard for the past 15 years.
 He also served in the active-duty Army, twice being stationed overseas for a year.
 His most recent deployment came from 2007 to 2008, when he was stationed in Baghdad and worked as a mechanic on military vehicles and assisting with recovery services.